 In his songs for children and their families, Randy Kaplan blends American Roots, Country Blues, and Comedic Storytelling.
-He fingerpicks his way through unpredictable live shows which, in addition to his original compositions, include Tin Pan Alley gems, Broadway numbers, Delta Blues songs, and Ragtime tunes.
-“He doesn’t dumb it down for the kids… He just expects them to come along for the ride.
-And they do” (TIME OUT NEW YORK KIDS).
-As indebted to Dr. Seuss and Loudon Wainwright III as he is to Robert Johnson and Dave Van Ronk, “(Randy is) offbeat, smart and funny, funny, funny!”
-(Mindy Thomas, SIRIUS-XM RADIO) as well as "an absolute ace guitarist, picker and ragtime player" (SMOKY MOUNTAIN BLUES SOCIETY).
+He fingerpicks his way through unpredictable, live shows, which in addition to his original compositions include Broadway numbers, Delta Blues songs, and Ragtime tunes.
+“He doesn’t dumb it down for the kids....He just expects them to come along for the ride.
+And they do” (Time Out New York Kids).

 Randy started writing songs for kids and their families when he worked at the preschool Beansprouts in Park Slope, Brooklyn.
 He has since released 5 Family CDs (one of whose title songs was later released as a picture book) independently and with Universal Music and MyKaZoo Music.
 Randy was also commissioned to write songs based on the classic picture books of Ezra Jack Keats and to write a title song and adapt a Young Adult Disney novel, Nerd Girls, for the stage.